Five years of effective regulation

 So that all fundraisers can easily understand the standards expected of them, we undertook the most significant overhaul of the Code of Fundraising Practice for more than a decade.
 In October 2019, we launched the new and improved code.
 This brought together the former rulebooks and legal appendices, and for the first time it was relaunched as a digital resource, with a new structure to help people navigate through it easily.
 The new code has achieved the Plain English Crystal Mark for its transparency and jargon-free language.

 Members of the public should always have a positive fundraising experience.
 That’s why we launched the Fundraising Preference Service (FPS), which lets members of the public choose how they are contacted about making donations to charity.
-More than 12,700 people have used the service to date and 2,300 charities have signed up to receive regular notifications from the FPS.
+13,000 people have used the service to date and 2,300 charities have signed up to receive regular notifications from the FPS.

 "From poverty relief to conducting world-class research, the British public’s generosity fuels much of the vital work that charities deliver.
 Underpinning this generosity is trust and confidence in the fundraising practices of organisations that people donate money to.
 By providing clear and consistent standards for charities to follow, the Fundraising Regulator has promoted a culture of ethical fundraising that both protects donors and supports the vital work that charities do every day."